💡 Download the complete guide to AI-generated synthetic data!

 Data privacy is an essential aspect of our digital lives, as it helps protect personal information and maintain trust between individuals, businesses, and governments.
 By understanding the importance of data privacy and implementing appropriate measures, organizations can reduce the risk of data breaches, ensure compliance with data protection laws, and maintain customer trust.
 Ultimately, data privacy is everyone's responsibility, and it begins with awareness and education.

 Policies are designed for far-reaching, societal-level impact.
 We expect them to be solidly evidence-based and data-driven.
-The pandemic highlighted how much we rely on (and that we oftentimes still lack) good quality data that is comprehensive and easy to access across nation-states, research groups and different institutions.
+The pandemic highlighted how much we rely on (and that we oftentimes still lack) good quality data that is comprehensive and easy to access across nation, states, research groups and different institutions.

-However, the status quo methods of data anonymization and data sharing, especially in healthcare and policy applications, severely limit the amount of information that can be retained.
+However, the status quo of data anonymization and data sharing, especially in healthcare and policy applications, severely limit the amount of information that can be retained.
 Finding better ways to collaborate on data without compromising privacy is key for policy makers, researchers and businesses across Europe.
 As part of this mission, the European Commission’s Joint Research Centre thoroughly looked into the opportunity AI-generated synthetic data presents for privacy-safe data use.
-They concluded with very strong endorsement for synthetic data in their final report:
+They concluded with a very strong endorsement for synthetic data in their final report:

 Synthetic data will be the key enabler for AI